 Our parish team supports Catholic Chaplaincy at Daisy Hill Hospital in Newry.
 Every day, 7 days a week, 365 days of the year, one of our team is on call for the hospital.
-In addition, some of the Sisters and clergy of the parish visit the hospital each afternoon and minister with the patients and staff.
+In addition, members of the chaplaincy team visit the hospital throughout the week and minister with patients, families and staff.

 If you need to contact a chaplain in an emergency, please ask a member of the nursing team, ask at Reception or ring Reception at 02830835000.